-- Gold Star Mothers of America, Inc. is an organization of mothers whose sons or daughters died in the line of duty or died as a result of injuries while on active duty.
+- American Gold Star Mothers, Inc. is an organization of mothers whose sons or daughters died in the line of duty or died as a result of injuries while on active duty.
 It has more than 150 chapters nationwide.
 Husbands and children of members of American Gold Star Mothers may join as associate members.

 - Gold Star Wives of America, Inc. is a congressionally chartered organization that provides information to active-duty and service-connected widows and widowers on pertinent matters such as benefits and legislative and support services.
 Persons have an opportunity to connect with others in similar situations through volunteer work in community, military and veterans hospitals and through organizational support for important contributions like the Veterans Memorial Projects.

 - The Tragedy Assistance Program for Survivors, or TAPS, is a 24/7 tragedy-assistance resource for anyone who has suffered the death of a military loved one, regardless of the relationship to the deceased or the circumstance of the death.
 The program provides comfort and care through comprehensive services and programs including peer-based emotional support, casework assistance, connections to community-based care and grief and trauma resources.

 - TAPS also provides resources for suicide survivors.
 There is a special suicide loss chat each month, and the organization holds an annual gathering for suicide survivors in the fall.

 The following groups work to provide grieving children with a comfortable place to talk about their feelings and feel understood: